-The outcome from the event was also used to help in the development of the Council's previous sustainable development strategy 2012-2017 and the local development plan 2014-2019, which includes supplementary guidance on sustainable development and climate change.
+The outcome from the event was also used to help in the development of the Council's sustainable development and climate change strategy and the local development plan - which includes supplementary guidance on sustainable development and climate change.
 The local development plan and supplementary guidance, directs future development and indicates where development, including regeneration, should happen and where it should not.
-Link:http://www.southlanarkshire.gov.uk/info/200172/plans and policies/39/development plans/6
+Link:- Development Plans

-The Council's risk management team assists in the identification and evaluation of risks associated with the delivery of the council's objectives and provides support to help manage these risks.
+The Council's risk management team assists in the identification and evaluation of risks associated with the delivery of the Council's objectives and provides support to help manage these risks.
 The risk management team manage the Council's risk register and one of the top risks identified is 'Failure to meet sustainable development and climate change objectives'.
 The risk scorecard identifies the business impacts of climate change now and in the future and contains a number of control measures - such as ensuring that the climate change duties are embedded in policies, plans and strategies, working with services to raise the awareness of the business risks of a changing climate, to be an active member of the 'Climate Ready Clyde' partnership - to mitigate the risk and impact of climate change.
 The scorecard is reviewed annually.